emmercm/www/src/blog/_discussion-pragmatic-programmer.md

 - (Topic 39: Algorithm Speed) Have you ever used leetcode skills such as algorithm design and optimization in a job?
 What were the project(s)?
 - (Topic 40: Refactoring) In most organizations, securing time dedicated to only refactoring or paying down tech debt is difficult.
 What tips and tricks do you have for working it into your daily work?
 - (Topic 41: Test to Code) Do you regularly practice test-drive development (TDD)?
 Are there certain times you favor it or certain times you avoid it?
-  - Do you agree with the authors' opinions that TDD is particularly useful for newer developers, and that TDD can cause some shortsightedness?
+  - Do you agree with the authors' opinions that TDD is particularly useful for newer developers, but that TDD can cause some shortsightedness?
 - (Topic 42: Property-Based Testing) A lot of people would argue that automated tests should be deterministic and not use randomized values.
 How do you feel about the example usage of [Hypothesis](https://hypothesis.readthedocs.io/en/latest/), even when used with other, static tests?
 - (Topic 44: Naming Things) What is your opinion on the tradition of "obscure, 'clever' names" for microservices?